Georgelingzj/personal-page/README.md

 My current research interests:
 - Deep Learning for Computer Vision
 - Scene Understanding
+- Robotics

 Used to
 - Deep learning for Time series analysis

+I am recruited as a **part-time** machine learning engineer in a quantitative trading startup group in [SJTU] during the following summer (https://en.sjtu.edu.cn/)

+I take Design Intelligent Agent module taught by [https://scholar.google.co.uk/citations?user=6W7BtygAAAAJ&hl=en] this semester, then I will do my module project on robotics and reinforcement learning simulation.

 ### Education